 Attestation

-The attestation subsystem of the Creditcoin Oracle acheives consensus about the confirmed state of a foreign chain.
-It then records that consensus on Creditcoin.
+The attestation subsystem of the Creditcoin Oracle achieves consensus about the confirmed state of a foreign chain and records that consensus on Creditcoin.

 Attestation is the process by which the Creditcoin Decentralized Oracle keeps track of the finalized state of external source chains.
-State transitions of each source chain are monitored by a set of attestors.
-Each attestor submits an attestation, a cryptographic commitment showing their view of new blocks in the source chain.
-Since no single attestor can be fully trusted, we require consensus among independent attestors.
+State transitions of each source chain are monitored by a decentralized network of attestors.
+Each eligible attestor creates an attestation, a cryptographic commitment showing its view of new blocks on the source chain and signs it with a BLS signature.
+Since no single attestor can be fully trusted, we require consensus among independent attestors, achieved through a P2P gossip network that aggregates votes and signatures offline before submitting them on Creditcoin.

 Attestation Process

-• Attestors constantly monitor the source chain for new finalized blocks.
+Attestors constantly monitor the external source chain for new finalized blocks.

-• If an attestor is eligible, it summarizes the progress of the source chain height from the last finalized attestation on Creditcoin to the current height (say h) based on their view.
-All eligible attestors for that block height sign their attestation and submit it to Creditcoin as their "vote" for the source chain at height h.
+Each attestor summarizes the progress of the source chain from the last finalized attestation on Creditcoin to the current height based on their view of both chains.
+All eligible attestors for that block height on the source chain, sign their respective attestation with a BLS signature and submit it to the P2P gossip network.

 Last updated